PLOS/ambraproject/Developer-Overview.md

 Note the relationship between a **site** and a **journal**.
 A journal may be represented by more than one site, as in the "desktop and mobile" example above.
+Suppose you have a pointer to a particular journal and want to link to a page on the journal's site.
+But which site, if the journal has more than one?
+In a case like this, the `Theme.resolveForeignJournalKey` Java method finds the site that matches the originating site.
+In code, this would look like:

+    Site targetSite = currentSite.getTheme().resolveForeignJournalKey(siteSet, targetJournalKey);

-To resolve a journal key into a link to another site, it is necessary to use the `Theme.resolveForeignJournalKey` Java method from the originating site's theme.
-For example, if we are in the `MobilePlosMedicine` site and we have a key identifying the journal _PLOS Biology_, we must use the `Site` object for `MobilePlosMedicine` to resolve to the `MobilePlosBiology` site.
+For example, if our `currentSite` is the `MobilePlosMedicine` site and the `targetJournalKey` identifies the journal _PLOS Biology_, this code would resolve to `MobilePlosBiology` as the `targetSite`.
 Otherwise, there would be no way to tell that we don't want `DesktopPlosBiology` instead.

 Request mapping
 ---------------